mtitze/njet/README.md

 ## Features

 - Higher-order forward-mode automatic differentiation with multiple variables.
-- Leightweight and easy to use.
 - Support for Numpy and Sympy.
+- Lightweight and easy to use.

 ## Installation